LelsersLasers/Boids/README.md

 			- Choose number of species
 			- Avoid mixing with other species
 - Wall avoidance vs wrap UI option
+- Trace paths
+- Performance??
+	- Chunk into quads to not check all boids
+	- Only loop over once to calculate all forces
+		- Instead of looping over all boids for each force
+    - Vector functions don't create new vectors
+        - Instead modify `this`

 ## UI